grpc/proposal/A69-crl-enhancements.md

 // consistency as most X509 APIs that try to get a CRL expect to get a cert
 // passed in.
 In each language we may use an abstraction here that makes it easy
 // to get CRL-lookup information from the certificate.
-// Expected to use as read-only
+// Return value expected to be as read-only
 // Returns null if there isn't an associated CRL (as null is different than an
 // empty CRL)
   CRL Crl(certficate/certificateInfo)